-The Uyghur Forced Labor Prevent Act (UFLPA) is the latest piece of legislation requiring retailers and brands to take a serious look at the transparency of their sourcing and supply chain partner ecosystems.
+The Uyghur Forced Labor Prevention Act (UFLPA) is the latest piece of legislation requiring retailers and brands to take a serious look at the transparency of their sourcing and supply chain partner ecosystems.
 In September, Robert Silvers, undersecretary for the US Department of Homeland Security (DHS), told the Wall Street Journal, “Compliance professionals—and, indeed, C-suite executives—need to understand that forced labor is now a top-tier compliance issue.”

 The UFLPA represents the latest in a string of global regulations that push Environmental, Social, and Governance (ESG) compliance towards the same level of severity as anticorruption and global sanctions compliance.
-Other regulations impacting retailer and brand supply chain strategies include the European Commission’s Product Passport legislation and the pending New York state Fashion Sustainability Act.
+Other regulations impacting retailer and brand supply chain strategies include the European Commission’s Product Passport legislation and the pending New York State Fashion Sustainability Act.

 The UFPLA officially went into effect in June 2022 and as of September 20th, the DHS had targeted 1,452 cargo entries valued at $429 million.
 The legislation has ramifications across product categories and industries as the DHS has indicated a focus on cotton, tomatoes, and polysilicon-based products that are commonly exported from the Xinjiang region of China.